 Step Action 1.
 Lay tools down, being careful not to damage the wireline adapter kit.
 2. Position the W.L.P.S.A. so that the bleeder disk system faces up.
 3. Locate the bleeder vent hole in the Pressure Chamber (1) next to the bleeder disk system.
 Make sure this vent hole is pointed away from all personnel and is pointing in the down wind direction.
 All personnel are required to stand on the side of the tool that is opposite from the vent hole.
 4. Carefully remove the Filler Screw (20), left-hand thread.
-Watch the Disk Retainer (19) watch the Filler Screw (20) to make sure the Disk Retainer does not rotate. . , Image: Constraint of the series of the se
+Watch the Disk Retainer (19) while removing the Filler Screw (20) to make sure the Disk Retainer does not rotate.
+WARNING Loosening the Disk Retainer while removing the Filler Screw Could result in serious bodily injury or even death If the Filler Screw cannot be removed without loosening the Disk Retainer, proceed to step 11 of Phase I Wear standard PPE including a hard hat, as well as ear and eye protection

 Step Action 5.
 Slowly thread (left-hand thread) the Bleeder Wrench (22) into the Disk Retainer (19).
-Ensure personnel are not leaning over the Bleeder Wrench Could result in serious bodily injury or even death Wear standard PPE including a hard hat, as well as ear and eye protection WARNING Keep hands away from the vent hole at all times Could result in serious bodily injury or even death • Wear standard PPE including a hard hat, as well as ear and eye protection Verified by: 6.
-Once the Bleeder Wrench (22) makes contact with the Piercing Disk (18), continue threading the Bleeder Wrench into the disk retainer slowly.
-Do not make full rotations of the Bleeder Wrench, instead alternate 1/4 turn left, 1/4 turn right-hand rotation and increasing each oscillation by a 1/4 turn, until the disk is punctured.
+Ensure personnel are not leaning over the Bleeder Wrench Could result in serious bodily injury or even death Wear standard PPE including a hard hat, as well as ear and eye protection Image: Warning Keep hands away from the vent hole at all times Keep hands away norm the vent hole at all times Could result in serious bodily injury or even death Wear standard PPE including a hard hat, as well as ear and eye protection Verified by: 6.
+Once the Bleeder Wrench (22) makes contact with the Piercing Disk (18), continue Bleeder Wrench into the disk retainer slowly.
+Do not make full rotations of the Bleeder instead alternate 1/4 turn left, 1/4 turn right-hand rotation and increasing each osc 4 turn, until the disk is punctured.
 Verified by:

 Step Action 7.
 When the tool starts to bleed off, make an additional 1/2 turn to the left and then back off 1/4 of a turn.
 Do not screw the Bleeder Wrench (22) in tight because it can seal against the piercing disk and prevent bleeding.
 Verified by: 8.
 Do not turn the Bleeder Wrench (22) to the right until the tool is completely bled off.
 9. Once the Bleeder Wrench (22) is bottomed out, carefully turn it to the right 1/4 turn, watching to be sure that the Disk Retainer (19) does not rotate.
 Verified by: 10.
 If the Disk Retainer (19) rotates, turn it to the left, hand tight.
-If the pressure has been release remove the Bleeder Wrench (22) WARNING Image: Weight of the service of the 11.
+If the pressure has been released remove the Bleeder Wrench (22) WARNING If the Piercing disk was not punctured and the pressure was not released, do not remove the Bleeder Wrench (22) Could result in serious bodily injury or even death Ensure that the Piercing disk is punctured Wear standard PPE including a hard hat, as well as ear and eye protection Verified by: 11.
 Clean any debris from the bleed hole in the top end of the Pressure Chamber (1).
 12. Position bleed hole in the Pressure Chamber (1) away from personnel.
 13. Scribe a line across the thread connection between the Baker Hughes firing head and Pressure Chamber (1).
 14. Hold back up on the Pressure Chamber (1) and slowly unscrew the firing head a maximum of seven [7] turns from the Pressure Chamber.
 Verified by: 15.
 Do not back the firing head off more than 7 turns.
 Verified by: 16.
 Allow a sufficient amount of time to release the pressure.